Samsung Galaxy S7 Review: A Great Phone in its Day, but Don’t Buy One in 2022

-Samsung Galaxy S7 review: Display
+Samsung Galaxy S7 Review: Display

-The S7 has a 5.1in Super AMOLED display with a resolution of 1,440 x 2,560 – the same as last year’s Samsung Galaxy S6 – and it’s as sharp as sharp can be.
+The S7 has a 5.1in Super AMOLED display with a resolution of 1,440 x 2,560 – the same as the Samsung Galaxy S6 – and it’s as sharp as sharp can be.
 Some might say such a high resolution is pointless; after all, from typical viewing distances, most people wouldn’t be able to tell the difference between the S7’s screen and a 1080p one of the same size.
 At least not without reverting to a magnifying glass.

 In fact, even with such a high-resolution display, the Samsung Galaxy S7’s screen looks a touch grainy in its VR headset, so the extra resolution isn’t as over the top as it might at first appear.

-Contrast is perfect, as you’d expect from a Super AMOLED-based panel.
+The contrast is perfect, as you’d expect from a Super AMOLED-based panel.
 Since the individual pixels provide their source of light, there’s nothing to leak through from behind, and so you get inky, perfect black.

 With auto-brightness disabled, brightness peaks at 354cd/m2, which doesn’t look all that great.
 As with previous Samsung handsets, though, that all changes when you enable auto-brightness.
 On a bright sunny day, the screen is capable of peaking much higher – up to 470cd/m2 – so it should be perfectly readable in most conditions.

-Samsung Galaxy S7 review: Design
+Samsung Galaxy S7 Review: Design

 There are downsides to the Galaxy S7’s glossy finish, though: it looks terrible once covered in greasy fingerprints, and it picks them up quickly, too.
 This is a phone that you’ll be wiping several times a day on your shirt or trousers to keep it looking pristine.
 The good news is that the oleophobic coatings applied to the Gorilla Glass 4 mean it’s easy to banish the grease with a couple of scrubs and get it back looking its best.

-That doesn’t sound like much, but it makes a bigger impact that you might think.
-A less prominent bump means it lies flatter when you pop it on a wireless charger, so it’s less likely to fail to charge, and it doesn’t tip this way and that if you tap the top corners of the screen when it’s laid on a desk.
+That doesn’t sound like much, but it makes a bigger impact than you might think.
+A less prominent bump means it lies flatter when you pop it on a wireless charger, so it’s less likely to fail to charge, and it doesn’t tip this way and that if you tap the top corners of the screen when laid on a desk.
 The camera bulge also has more rounded edges, meaning it’s less likely to catch on your pocket when you’re stowing it away.

-The other major aesthetic change is that by employing a process that Samsung calls “Thermoforming”, there are now curves on both long edges of the rear panel (a bit like on last year’s Galaxy Note 5), lending the phone a softer, pebble-like feel than the more squared-off S6.
+The other major aesthetic change is that by employing a process that Samsung calls “Thermoforming,” there are now curves on both long edges of the rear panel (a bit like on last year’s Galaxy Note 5), lending the phone a softer, pebble-like feel than the more squared-off S6.
 It also makes it feel a lot smaller than you’d expect it to, and although the S6 is still a great-looking phone, the S7 just pips it in the design stakes.
-It looks, and feels, much more sophisticated.
+It looks and feels much more sophisticated.

 The rest of the design is somewhat similar to the S6.
-The buttons and ports are all in the same place: the SIM card and microSD drawer are on the top edge, the volume buttons are on the left, the power button on the right, and the 3.5mm audio, micro-USB port and speaker grille on the bottom.
+The buttons and ports are all in the same place: the SIM card and microSD drawer are on the top edge, the volume buttons are on the left, the power button on the right, and the 3.5mm audio, micro-USB port, and speaker grille on the bottom.

 The only other major difference is the screen’s new always-on capability.
 As with Motorola’s Moto Display, this shows useful information such as the time and new notifications on the screen, even when the phone is on standby.